ibdgc/idhub/docs/for-developers/architecture/update-strategy.md

 **Use Cases**:

 -   LCL data that may be corrected or enriched
--   DNA/RNA sample information that evolves
+-   Genotype/sequence data that may be enriched
 -   Subject information updates
 -   Most transactional data